Humanities & Social Sciences Research

-A Visiting Research Fellow whose application is successful will be granted affiliation to one of the Faculty's six research centres during their time working at Keele.
 The Fellowship is designed for those scholars who wish to focus on a specific research area, and is not suitable for those who simply want to gain general experience of the UK education system.
 We value the contribution our Visiting International Scholars make to Keele's research community.

 This guidance gives information and instructions for visiting researchers wishing to organise research fellowships at Keele University under the title ‘Visiting Research Fellow’.
 If your application is successful, you will have the opportunity to visit Keele as an independent scholar, for a period of time, to work on your research.

 Please follow these guidelines to complete your application: